ANDRESPLASENCIABORJA/02-homework/README.md

 4.6.- alt="cost-management.jpg"

 ## Removed <classes>
-Function: Remove all class elements that weren't necessary to design on css:
+Function: Remove all class elements that weren't necessary to the code:
 5.1.- .header
 5.2.- .hero
 5.3.- .benefits